timescale/patroni/docs/rest_api.rst

 ------------------------

 - The ``GET /cluster`` endpoint generates a JSON document describing the current cluster topology and state.
-It also accepts an optional ``?live=1`` (or any true-ish value) query parameter, which hints that callers prefer live member statistics, as opposed to reading it from the DCS.
-At present the response is identical to ``/cluster`` without the flag, but the parameter is reserved so future versions can return fresher lag information without breaking compatibility.
+It also accepts an optional ``?live=1`` (or any true-ish value) query parameter, which tells Patroni to poll each member for live lag information (falling back to the DCS for members that do not respond).
+Each replica entry carries an ``lsn_source`` flag showing whether its LSN-derived metrics were pulled live or from the DCS.
+Clusters with no replicas skip the poll automatically.

 .. code-block:: bash